 The integrated domestic energy project aims at establishing an ecosystem, driven by self-sustaining market value chains, for the dissemination and maintenance of integrated lighting & clean cooking technologies.
 The project activity includes solar-powered lighting which provides a comfortable level of illumination in one or more rooms of a house and an improved cookstove.
-The technology provided by TERI is a unique integrated model customized for rural households.
-The project displaces fossil fuel use, such as fuel-based lighting systems, stand-alone power generators, and fossil fuel-based mini-grids.
-In addition, the improved cookstove reduction in biomass fuel consumption will result in the reduction of greenhouse gas emissions associated with the use of non-renewable biomass.
+In addition, improved cookstoves will enable the reduction in biomass fuel consumption resulting in the reduction of greenhouse gas emissions associated with the use of non-renewable biomass.
 The lighting from the solar panel not only provides a high-quality solution to improve rural productivity but also substantially reduces health hazards by enabling the replacement of kerosene lamps.

 Background of Project

 Traditionally, kerosene lamps are used in rural areas where there is little or no access to electricity from the grid.
-The poorly luminescent kerosene lamps are the only source of light, usually restricted to one room in the house, making it challenging to carry on daily chores of cooking, studying etc. The improved cookstoves replace the traditional biomass stoves which are cumbersome and time-consuming adding to the drudgery of women.
+The poorly luminescent kerosene lamps are the only source of light, usually restricted to one room in the house, making it challenging to carry on daily chores of cooking, studying etc. additionally, traditional cookstoves are a major health hazard, especially for women, as they the main users of cookstoves.

-One of the many goals of the project is to reduce greenhouse gas emissions through the dissemination of these improved cook stoves.
+One of the many goals of the project is to reduce greenhouse gas emissions through the dissemination of improved cookstoves.
 Impact on the region’s biodiversity is improved as the programme reduces pressure on the remaining forest reserves.
-Circumstances of poor families have improved since the hybrid systems reduce fuel cost.
+Circumstances of poor families have improved since the hybrid systems reduce fuel costs.